Bartlesville Radio » News » Area Residents Stay Safe on Independence Day

 Area Residents Stay Safe on Independence Day

-Fourth of July festivities were in full swing in Washington County and the surrounding are over the weekend with safety in mind.
+Fourth of July festivities were in full swing in Washington County and the surrounding area over the weekend with safety in mind.

 While fireworks were blasting off and making loud booms and cracks, Bartlesville EMS worked quietly behind the scenes.
 According to Bartlesville EMS, no firework related incidents occurred in the area over the holiday weekend.
 However, one minor was taken to the hospital during Independence Day.